ajlabuc/meCLIP/README.md

 The meCLIP pipeline creates a number of intermediate and temporary files as different underlying tools are executed.
 In order to keep these files organized and separated from other meCLIP instances, we recommend creating **an indepedent working directory for each meCLIP experiment** (where a single meCLIP experiment would consist of an 'IP' sample with a corresponding 'Input' sample).
 While there are several ways to accomplish this, the easiest is to simply clone the meCLIP files from GitHub into a new directory for each independent meCLIP experiment.

-First, create a new directory in a reasonable place and change into that directory in your terminal:
+First, create a new directory in a reasonable place to use as your working directory.
 \
 `mkdir experiment-name`

-`cd experiment-name`
 \
 Next, clone the meCLIP files from GitHub into that directory:
 \